Wheest/Glasgow-Thesis-Template/README.md

 <!-- Changelog -->
 ### Changelog
-- Made new main file `00-main.tex` (numbered files are much easier to navigate, especially in a structured document).
+- Made new main file `00-main.tex` (numbered files are much easier to navigate, especially in a structured document), with chapters included in the `01-chapters.tex` file.
 - Updated the default title, [let's not go mad](https://github.com/Wheest/Glasgow-Thesis-Template/commit/c1b3e5d71db15d19b9c3ba53b00922e7c88d2349#r107069334).
 - ~~Removed sans-serif headings.
 There are no guidelines that I can find for CSE that say this is required, BS 5848:1980 does not mention this.
 In addition, [the template given by CSE](https://www.gla.ac.uk/colleges/scienceengineering/graduateschool/postgraduateresearchstudy/submitthesis/) has serif headings.~~ Reverted this change, as I decided I liked the default more.
 You can edit this under the [`% Fonts.` section of `glasgowthesis.cls`](https://github.com/Wheest/Glasgow-Thesis-Template/blob/pg-tweaks/glasgowthesis.cls#L36).
 - ~~Changed bibliography style from IEEEtran, as guidelines say "preferably following the Vancouver system or the Harvard system".
 I adopt Vancouver because it uses numbers rather than names.~~ I transitioned the template to use `biblatex`, which gives us more features.
 By default we now have an alphabetic cite style.
 - Added `99-standalone.tex` file, for compilation of individual chapters, if your compile times are too long.
 - Added a declaration page `01-declaration`.
 - Added default background, related work, and conclusion chapters and sections.
-- Changed default rendering style to `nogutter`, since the digital version is King now.
+- Changed default rendering style to `nogutter`, since the digital version is ~~King~~ Big Lad now.
 - Added an optional glossary.
 - Added an example code listing using the `minted` package.
-- Added a custom chapter header style.
+- Added a custom chapter header style ("1 | Chapter Name", instead of "Chapter 1\n Chapter Name") See the relevant section in [glasgowthesis.cls](glasgowthesis.cls).
+- Added a `\printpublication` command that prints all the authors, rather than `\fullcite`.
+This is handy for complimentary publications.

 <!-- ORIGINAL NOTES -->
 ### Notes from the original repo

+> note, not all of these comments may be relevant anymore.
+> the original repo is available [@sdstrowes/Glasgow-Thesis-Template](https://github.com/sdstrowes/Glasgow-Thesis-Template)

 The original template was built to follow the style guidelines presented in: http://www.lib.gla.ac.uk/enlighten/theses/Thesis%20preparation%20guidelines.pdf